bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 We implement each rule as a SQL advisor in Bytebase.
 The SQL advisor is SQL dialect specific and we need to use different SQL parsers for each SQL dialect.

-The SQL advisor is a plugin in Bytebase backend.
-The advisor needs to implement a Check function.
+The SQL advisor is implemented as a plugin in the Bytebase backend.
+A particular advisor needs to implement a Check function.

 https://sourcegraph.com/github.com/bytebase/bytebase@72e8995/-/blob/plugin/advisor/advisor.go?L201-204